Community Singing Resources

 Sarah MacEwan’s Singing Heals — Santa Cruz area, monthly and more

-Heather Houston’s circles — Santa Cruz & Online
+Heather Houston’s circles and choir — Santa Cruz & Online

 Eric Spiegel’s CircleSing — Sebastopol, 2nd Saturdays.